shani-asad/mongo-geo-and-kubernetes/journey-notes.md

 ## 2. MongoDB and ElasticSearch deployment on Kubernetes using Kind

-Here are the steps I took to deploy MongoDB and ElsticSearch on Kubernetes using Kind:
+Here are the steps I took to deploy MongoDB and ElasticSearch on Kubernetes using Kind:

 <br>